Elizabeth Forward High School: Rivalries

 Elizabeth Forward has several rivalries with other local school districts.
 The most notable rivalry is with Thomas Jefferson High School.
 This rivalry is fueled through nearly every sport.
 Another major rivalry is with Belle Vernon Area High School.
 Another minor rivalry that has died down is West Mifflin Area High School.

 Theater

 The Elizabeth Forward Theater Arts Department has put on numerous productions through its active years and is renowned throughout the Elizabeth and Pittsburgh communities.
-Notable productions include Legally Blonde: The Musical, Mamma Mia!, The Drowsy Chaperone, Little Shop of Horrors, The Hunchback of Notre Dame, Big Fish, and most recently Hadestown Teen Edition.
-The school regularly participates in the Gene Kelly Awards, of which they won Best Musical Budget Category II twice.
+Notable productions include Legally Blonde: The Musical, Mamma Mia!, The Drowsy Chaperone, Little Shop of Horrors, The Hunchback of Notre Dame, Big Fish, Hadestown Teen Edition, and most recently the Prince of Egypt.
+The school regularly participates in the Gene Kelly Awards, of which they won Best Musical Budget Category II three times.
 The department has since branched out to create the Beyond the Stage program, where community service pertaining to the present musical's themes being performed in Elizabeth.